 It happened so gradually that I didn’t even notice the signs, though clearly I should have.
-Like many who work in the same position for a long time, I’d become good at it, and took a lot of pride in the work I did.
+Like many who work in the same position for a long time, I’d become good at it, and took a lot of pride in my work.
 It had become a big part of my identity, too, even as I might be heard to complain about its duties, its low pay, its thankless, never-ending tasks, especially around year-end.
-I guess it was because I’d held the job so long, and had considered it so completely mine, that I failed to notice how much had changed.
+I guess because I’d held the job so long, and had considered it so completely mine, I failed to notice how much had changed.

 Which is why it was a bit of a shock to realize that I had been replaced.

 It was a very cold day and I was in the workplace when it happened, which is to say in my red car, where I sat with my hair a tousled mess of heavy sleep and early Pilates class and without the benefit of makeup which might have resulted in some color in my otherwise jolly cheeks.
 I did not wear a belted and pelted red coat, but had stuffed my chubby body and totally unacceptable outfit into my black puffy one, its promise of Arctic warmth outweighing any suggestion of shape or style.
 The coat is really too long for my elfin stature and hides the above shortcomings less well than I like to believe; the overall look is more busted-open tube of crescent rolls than Christmas hero.
 ButI told myself, none of that mattered: only the work did.
 I glanced down at the handwritten list in my hand—culled from links sent to me in emails by my adult clients (my kids), clandestine research about my clients’ (my kids’) interests, and my own brand of expert, compulsive brainstorming—and sagely reminded myself of the importance of reinforcing their Nice behaviors while overlooking the Naughty.